carsoncole/tree-recycle/README.md

 # Tree Recycle

 The Tree Recycle application is a customizable public website that does the jobs of taking tree recycle pick-up reservations and donations, sending out confirmations and a reminder on the pick-up date.
-On the administrative side, the application organizes reservations into pickup zones, and integrating with Google and Apple Maps to show pickup locations.
+On the administrative side, the application organizes reservations into pickup routes, and integrating with Google and Apple Maps to show pickup locations.

 ## Requirements